-It carries twice as much ammunition as most full-length repeater shotguns (14 rounds, plus one in the chamber), and this ammunition is stored in 2 distinct tube magazines, with a mechanical switch between the 2.
+It carries twice as much ammunition as most full-length repeater shotguns (14 rounds, plus one in the chamber).
+This ammunition is stored in two distinct tube magazines, with a mechanical switch between the two.

 In fiction, it allows a shotgunner to quickly switch between two different types of rounds — say, buckshot and less-than-lethal baton rounds.
 It is also possible in reality, but would generally be a bad idea in stressful combat conditions that just breed mistakes.

-DCH DFR Shotgun [BODY 04, Shotgun Blast (Range: 03): 06, Ammo: 15, R#03, Recommended STR: 02, Advantage: Misc.: can carry two different ammunition types (4 pts), Drawback: Very Long Reload]
+DCH DFR Shotgun [BODY 04, Shotgun Blast (Range: 03): 06, Ammo: 15, R#03, Recommended STR: 02, Advantage: Misc.: can carry two different ammunition types (4 pts), Drawback: Very Long Reload].

-M&M DFR Shotgun [Shotgun Blast 5, Feature 1 (Can alternate between two Alternate Powers without having to reload)
+M&M DFR Shotgun [Shotgun Blast 5, Feature 1 (Can alternate between two Alternate Powers without having to reload) .

 The idea was to fire as quickly as a semi-automatic weapon and have a solid ammunition capacity – yet be simple, compact and highly reliable.

 This design is based on the 1960s Colt Defender.
 This apparently promising law-enforcement weapon never made it past the prototype stage due to budget constraints.

-Fictional versions of this weapon would almost certainly feature rotating barrels rather than a Hillberg rotating hammer – in the process both missing the point of the design and looking cool.
+Fictional versions of this weapon would almost certainly feature rotating barrels rather than a Hillberg rotating hammer.
+In the process both missing the point of the design and looking cool.

-DCH Octoshotgun [BODY 04, Shotgun Blast (Range: 03): 06, Ammo: 08, R#02, Recommended STR: 02, Drawback: Very Long Reload]
+DCH Octoshotgun [BODY 04, Shotgun Blast (Range: 03): 06, Ammo: 08, R#02, Recommended STR: 02, Drawback: Very Long Reload].

 M&M Octoshotgun [Shotgun Blast 5], possibly as part of an Array with pepper gas.

-Pictured below is a Defender ; the weapon is 17 ¾ inches long (45cm) and weighs 8.6 lbs.
+Pictured below is a Defender.
+The weapon is 17 ¾ inches long (45cm) and weighs 8.6 lbs.
 (3.9 Kg).

 A shotgun with a large ammunition capacity and the ability to fire bursts or full auto.

 The other salient characteristic of such shotguns is that they are uncommon animals.
-Most designs were never actually produced, or produced in small quantities, or are usually found as semi-automatic models, etc. since they don’t quite have a genuine tactical application.
+Most designs were never actually produced, or produced in small quantities, or are usually found as semi-automatic models, etc..
+Since they don’t quite have a genuine tactical application.

 Of course, in stories, procurement is seldom a problem.
 And autoshotguns are presumably more in demand on worlds where gunmen have to tackle storming buildings full of zombies, or engage hordes of evil alien crab-rats with cybernetic implants.

-DCH Assault Shotgun [BODY 04, Projectile weapons: 08 (Diminishing, Area of effect 1 AP), Range: 03, Ammo: 03, R#03, Recommended STR: 04, Limitation: Projectile weapons has No Range, use the listed Range]
+DCH Assault Shotgun [BODY 04, Projectile weapons: 08 (Diminishing, Area of effect 1 AP), Range: 03, Ammo: 03, R#03, Recommended STR: 04, Limitation: Projectile weapons has No Range, use the listed Range].

-M&M Assault Shotgun [Multiattack Shotgun Blast 5 Wide Choke, Accurate 1, Quirk 1 (Three shots), Quirk 1 (Requires a Strength of 2+ to be used)
+M&M Assault Shotgun [Multiattack Shotgun Blast 5 Wide Choke, Accurate 1, Quirk 1 (Three shots), Quirk 1 (Requires a Strength of 2+ to be used).

 The Pancor Jackhammer is a weapon well-known to role-players and shoot-em-up video games enthusiasts, who usually overlook the fact that it was never actually produced.
 The Jackhammer is loaded with a circular ammunition cassette behind the receiver.

 An intriguing, fictional model of autoshotgun was briefly seen in The Matrix.
 Thanks to the IMFDB , we learn that these were actually working weapons – 12-gauge, 25 rounds electrically-driven rotating cylinder, 900 rpm.

 Another weapon that was never actually produced.
 This Heckler & Koch shotgun was a prototype candidate to the aborted Close Assault Weapon System competition organised by the US military.

-These huge brass shells reportedly pack a lot of powder and a bunch of tungsten-alloy pellets – presumably to brute force through any limitation inherent to buckshot.
+These huge brass shells reportedly pack a lot of powder and a bunch of tungsten-alloy pellets.
+Perhaps to brute force through any limitation inherent to buckshot.

 DCH CAWS [BODY 04, Projectile weapons: 06, Range: 03, Ammo: 10, R#03, Recommended STR: 02, Advantage: Scattershot, Limitation: Projectile weapons has No Range, use the listed Range] w/optional burst-fire that increases EV and Rec.
 STR by one but eats three shots.

-M&M CAWS [Multiattack Shotgun Blast 5 Wide Choke, Quirk 1 (Three shots), Quirk 1 (Requires a Strength of 1+ to use)]
+M&M CAWS [Multiattack Shotgun Blast 5 Wide Choke, Quirk 1 (Three shots), Quirk 1 (Requires a Strength of 1+ to use)].

 This cannon is usually seen as a specialised, extremely powerful weapon for people (often cyborgs) who hunt monsters.
 Sometimes it is a weapon used by a superhumanly strong gunman and bought from a supplier such as AIM.
 The second example might have a higher ammo capacity than the example stats below.

-DCH Monster Shotgun [BODY 04, Shotgun Blast (Range: 03): 07, Ammo: 03, R#03, Recommended STR: 03, Drawback: Long Reload, Misc.: Requires an Automatic Action to ready a new round to fire]
+DCH Monster Shotgun [BODY 04, Shotgun Blast (Range: 03): 07, Ammo: 03, R#03, Recommended STR: 03, Drawback: Long Reload, Misc.: Requires an Automatic Action to ready a new round to fire].

-M&M Monster Shotgun [Shotgun Blast 6, Quirk 1 (Three shots), Quirk 1 (requires Strength 1+ to use), Quirk 1 (requires a Move Action to ready a new round to fire]
+M&M Monster Shotgun [Shotgun Blast 6, Quirk 1 (Three shots), Quirk 1 (requires Strength 1+ to use), Quirk 1 (requires a Move Action to ready a new round to fire].

 Special applications rifles

 This may be due to the American rifle in this category, the M14, having had a short career.
 It was replaced by the M16 within a decade.
 Furthermore, the M14 looked very much like a semi-automatic Garand-type rifle from World War Two.
-This made it difficult for it to visually suggest special qualities.
+Which made it difficult for it to visually suggest special qualities.

 Outside of this historical context, such rifles could occupy a niche as “heavy assault rifles”- as they do in some cyberpunk RPGs.
 Or even (ironically) as near-future assault rifles that are more powerful than present-day 5.56mm weapons.

-DCH Battle Rifle [BODY 04, Projectile weapons: 06, Ammo: 20, Bonus : May use a burst mode increasing EV by one and diminishing Range by 1 – each burst costing three Ammo (5pts), R#02, Recommended STR: 02 (03 with bursts)]
+DCH Battle Rifle [BODY 04, Projectile weapons: 06, Ammo: 20, Bonus : May use a burst mode increasing EV by one and diminishing Range by 1 – each burst costing three Ammo (5pts), R#02, Recommended STR: 02 (03 with bursts)].